CharlieJ213/react-ts-skeleton/README.md

 ### Z Index

 The file `src/theme/_z-index.scss` exports some initial `z-index` values.
 These can be helpful when trying to build up layers in the UI.
 Currently, there are exported variables for the already set up `Modal` component.

+## Extras you can add

+### State Management

+Controlling global state can come down to personal preference.
+React provides its [Context API](https://react.dev/reference/react/createContext) which you can use for global state management, but there are other options.
+Just keep in mind, if you pick one solution, it's best to stick with that throughout the entire application for consistency.

+#### Redux

+Redux is a powerful state management tool for React applications, offering a centralized store to manage application state in a predictable and scalable way.
+With Redux, developers can easily track changes to the state, debug applications using time-travel debugging, and handle complex state logic efficiently.
+To get started with Redux, check out the official documentation [here](https://react-redux.js.org/introduction/getting-started) for comprehensive guides, examples, and API references.

+#### Zustand

+Zustand is a lightweight state management library for React that provides a simple and flexible API to manage state in functional components.
+It allows you to create stores with minimal boilerplate and easily access state and actions using React hooks.
+Zustand promotes a more functional and concise approach to state management, making it ideal for small to medium-sized applications or as an alternative to more complex solutions like Redux.
+To learn more about Zustand and how to integrate it into your React projects, refer to the official documentation [here](https://github.com/pmndrs/zustand).

+### Documentation

+#### Storybook

+Storybook is an open-source tool for developing UI components in isolation for React, Vue, Angular, and other modern web frameworks.
+It allows developers to build and showcase UI components in an interactive development environment, enabling rapid iteration and testing.
+With Storybook, you can create stories to showcase individual components with different states and props, making it easier to develop, test, and document UI components in isolation.
+To learn more about Storybook and how to use it in your React projects, check out the official documentation [here](https://storybook.js.org/).

+#### React Styleguidist

+React Styleguidist is a component development environment for React and React Native applications.
+It helps developers build living style guides and documentation directly from their React components.
+With React Styleguidist, you can showcase components with different props, states, and variations, making it easy to understand how they behave in different scenarios.
+It also provides features like hot reloading, automatic component documentation generation, and integration with popular tools like Jest and TypeScript.
+To learn more about React Styleguidist and how to integrate it into your React projects, check out the official documentation [here](https://react-styleguidist.js.org/).

+### Testing

+#### Cypress

+Cypress is a next-generation front-end testing tool built for the modern web.
+It provides a powerful yet simple API to write end-to-end tests for web applications.
+With Cypress, you can write tests that run directly in the browser, allowing you to see exactly what's happening at each step of your test suite.
+It offers features like automatic waiting, real-time reloading, and robust debugging tools, making it easy to write and maintain reliable tests.
+Cypress is designed to work seamlessly with modern JavaScript frameworks like React, Angular, and Vue.
+To learn more about Cypress and how to get started with testing your React applications, check out the official documentation [here](https://docs.cypress.io/).

+#### Jest

+Jest is a delightful JavaScript testing framework for React applications.
+It provides a zero-configuration experience out of the box and focuses on simplicity and speed.
+With Jest, you can write tests using familiar syntax, such as `describe` and `it`, and assertions with `expect`.
+It offers features like snapshot testing, mocking, and parallel test execution, making it easy to write and maintain robust test suites.
+Jest integrates seamlessly with popular tools like React Testing Library and Enzyme, and it's widely adopted in the React community.
+To learn more about Jest and how to write tests for your React applications, check out the official documentation [here](https://jestjs.io/).

+#### ViTest

+Vitest is a lightweight and fast test runner primarily designed for testing Vue.js applications.
+It provides a simple and intuitive API for writing and running tests for Vue components, Vuex stores, and other Vue-related entities.
+Vitest aims to offer a seamless testing experience with minimal configuration and setup, allowing developers to focus on writing meaningful tests for their Vue applications.
+While it's primarily tailored for Vue.js, it can also be used for testing React applications or other JavaScript projects.
+To learn more about Vitest and how to use it for testing Vue.js applications, check out the official documentation [here](https://vitest.dev/).

+#### Testing Library - React

+`@testing-library/react` is a popular testing utility for React applications.
+It provides a set of utilities to write tests that focus on the behavior of your components from the user's perspective.
+This library encourages writing tests that closely resemble how your components are used by real users, promoting better testing practices and more robust code. `@testing-library/react` works well with other testing frameworks like Jest and allows you to query elements using semantic queries similar to how users interact with your application.
+To learn more about `@testing-library/react` and how to use it for testing your React components, check out the official documentation [here](https://testing-library.com/docs/react-testing-library/intro/).

+### Mobile Application Development

+#### CapacitorJS

+Capacitor is a cross-platform app runtime that makes it easy to build web apps that run natively on iOS, Android, and the web.
+It enables developers to build high-quality mobile apps using web technologies like HTML, CSS, and JavaScript, while still having access to native functionality and APIs.
+Capacitor provides a consistent API for accessing device features, such as the camera, file system, and geolocation, across different platforms.
+It's particularly well-suited for developers who are familiar with web development and want to leverage their existing skills to build mobile apps.
+To learn more about Capacitor and how to get started building mobile apps with it, check out the official documentation [here](https://capacitorjs.com/docs).

+#### Ionic

+Ionic is a popular open-source framework for building cross-platform mobile and web applications using web technologies like HTML, CSS, and JavaScript/TypeScript.
+It provides a comprehensive set of UI components, gestures, and tools that enable developers to create high-quality and interactive mobile apps.
+Ionic offers a rich ecosystem of plugins and integrations with other frameworks like Angular, React, and Vue.js, allowing developers to leverage their existing skills and libraries.
+With Ionic, developers can build apps that run natively on iOS, Android, and the web with a single codebase, streamlining the development process and reducing time to market.
+To learn more about Ionic and how to get started building mobile apps with it, check out the official documentation [here](https://ionicframework.com/docs).